random532/FreeBSD_Battery_Trip_Point/README.md

 Currently the FreeBSD cmbat driver only supports mandatory methods (bif, bix, ..), but no optional ones.<br>

 If supported by the battery, a new sysctl is created, dev.battery.0.Warning_Level<br>
-You can set the warning level with this sysctl.
+You can set the warning level with this sysctl (values between 0-100).
 Once the battery reaches that level, devd will be notified via system "ACPI" subsystem "CMBAT" events.<br>

 A /etc/devd.conf entry might look like this:<br>